And if hour number one is any indication, this rodeo is on.

 Nothing can keep you out of the news if you are rocking and rolling on the campaign trail.

-And really the converse is true.
+And really, the converse is true.

-If you're not rocking and rolling on the campaign trail, very little can get you in to the news, and on top of the headlines and above the fold.
+If you're not rocking and rolling on the campaign trail, very little can get you in to the news and on top of the headlines and above the fold.

-Good lord, above the fold, do we even say that anymore?
+Do we even say that anymore?

 Do people read actual paper newspapers anymore?

-So um so that's just the deal.
+So that's just the deal.

-Because uh case in point, and this is true of Santorum, whom I love.
+Because case in point, and this is true of Santorum, whom I love, Herman Cain, whom I admire, but I like other people more.

-I love him, and you know, and that's it.
+And, you know, and that's it.

 If you were to catch fire and become the nominee, I'd be thrilled.